hsfzxjy/lambdex/README.md

 The feature ensures no redundant computation is done when compiling lambdexes sharing the same lexical context.

-### Detailed compile-time and runtime error
+## Detailed Compile-time and Runtime Error

-**lambdex** well preserves information of source code such as line number or token offsets.
+**lambdex** preserves information of source code such as line number or token offsets.
 The information are used to provide detailed messages when error occurs.

 For example, the following code mis-types else\_ as els\_: